 Grand Canyon University (together with its subsidiaries, the "University") is a 501(c)(3) tax-exempt Arizona nonprofit corporation.
 The University was formed under the name Gazelle University on November 20, 2014, to establish or acquire, and thereafter to own and operate, a private interdenominational Christian university located in Phoenix, Arizona.
 On July 1, 2018, Gazelle consummated an Asset Purchase Agreement (the "Asset Purchase Agreement") with Grand Canyon Education, Inc. ("GCE").
 Pursuant to the Asset Purchase Agreement, Gazelle acquired the business operations, including the real property and improvements (the GCE campus), tangible and intangible academic and related operations (the "Transferred Assets"), and assumed certain liabilities related to the Transferred Assets.
 Concurrently with the consummation of that acquisition, on July 1, 2018, Gazelle changed its name to Grand Canyon University.
-See Note 2 to the consolidated financial statements for a full description of this transaction (the "Transaction").

-The University is a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online, at its ground campus in Phoenix, Arizona and at three off-campus classroom and laboratory sites.
+The University is a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online, at its ground campus in Phoenix, Arizona and at four off-campus classroom and laboratory sites.
 The University's undergraduate programs are designed to be innovative and to meet the future needs of employers, while providing students with the needed critical thinking and effective communication skills developed through a Christian, private, nonprofit, liberal arts foundation.
 The University offers master's and doctoral degrees in contemporary fields that are designed to provide students with the capacity for transformational leadership in their chosen industry, emphasizing the immediate relevance of theory, application, and evaluation to promote personal and organizational change.
 The University offers healthcare-related academic programs at off-campus classroom and laboratory sites located near healthcare providers to develop high-quality, career-ready graduates who enter the workforce ready to meet the demands of the healthcare industry.
 The University is accredited by the Higher Learning Commission.